trakerr-com/trakerr-javascript/README.md

 <script>function initTrakerr() {  var c = new TrakerrClient('<your api key>', '<version of your code>', '<deployment stage of codebase>'); c.handleExceptions(false); } initTrakerr();</script>
 ```

-This is a three minute modification that will catch all errors from onerror and send them to trakerr.
-While this code is useful, sending a custom event only takes a little more effort, with the examples below.
+This will catch all errors using javascript's onerror and send them to trakerr.
+While this code is useful, we recommend using the Detailed Integration Guide below to send more useful information about errors.

-### Node: 3-minute guide
+### NodeJS: 3-minute guide

 If you use NPM, install as follows:
 ```bash